Gaps in the Soil

 Another common cause of a void beneath concrete driveways and sidewalks is the settling of backfill material used during the construction of the home and utilities.
 Contractors should use proper compaction techniques to minimize post-construction settling.
 If there are no signs of moisture related issues, and your home is under ten years old, backfill settling could be the source of your issues.

 If you experience gaps in the soil near concrete slabs, sidewalks or driveways, it may be wise to contact an expert.
 Most of the time, void spaces and cracks are easily fillable.
 In addition, sagging concrete can be raised through the process of mud-jacking.
-If you notice cracks in your home’s foundation, it is important to call an engineer who specializes in structural evaluations.
+If you notice cracks in your home’s foundation, it is important to call a Licensed Professional Engineer who specializes in structural evaluations.

 Since 1971 Lee Engineering has provided North Texas homeowners with irrigation installation and service, drainage solutions, and custom foundation watering systems.